ckLibra/Image-based-3D-Reconstruction-and-Rendering/ReadMe.md

   Reader: Kai Cheng;  Recommendation: 3

-  Idea: Unify the loss of classfication and Regression for depth estimation.
+  Idea: Unify the loss of classfication and regression for depth estimation.

 ### Multi-view Reconstruction